-If you’re searching for new low carb lunch ideas, look no further than this keto curry chicken salad.
-It’s an easy recipe to make with common ingredients, and only takes about 10 minutes to throw together (when you use leftover cooked chicken).
+If you’re searching for new low carb keto chicken lunch ideas, look no further than this keto chicken curry and salad recipe.
+It’s an easy keto recipe to make with common ingredients and only takes about 10 minutes to throw together (when you use leftover cooked chicken).
 Serve it in lettuce cups and you’ve got a simple keto meal that tastes delicious.

 For this curried version, we’re leaving out the fruit but still packing in a lot of flavor.
 To make this, here’s what you’ll need:

 - Curry powder

 It’s great to use this recipe as a way to make a “new meal” from leftover chicken.
 For example, we often make roasted chicken drumsticks or leg quarters for dinner (with some sides of course).
 The night we do that, I’ll cut the chicken off the bone and store it chopped in a container in the fridge.
 That way, it’s all ready to make this recipe within the next day or two for lunch or dinner, and it feels like a whole new meal.